Gary (Tampa): Railroads

+Several historical railroads had routes through Gary, including the Atlantic Coast Line (SCL), Seaboard Air Line (SAL), and Tampa Northern (TN).
+Amtrak and CSX both operate trains through Gary today.

-Gary has an important wye that was once used for the Seaboard Air Line Railroad as a runaround and turning point for passenger trains such as the Silver Meteor and the Floridian to back into Tampa Union Station.
+Gary has an important wye that was once used for the SAL (as well as its successor, the Seaboard Coast Line (SCL) as a runaround and turning point for passenger trains such as the Silver Meteor and the Floridian to back into Tampa Union Station.
 It was also used for trains to access the Clearwater subdivision to service stations in Clearwater, Pinellas Park and St Petersburg, Florida.
 In 1984, Amtrak discontinued its service to Clearwater.
 Once a busy location of train activity, the area has been reduced to a few local freight trains each day.
-Amtrak passenger trains still use the former SAL/ACL/SCL tracks and wye to turn around and back into Tampa Union Station.
+Amtrak passenger trains still use the former SCL tracks and wye to turn around and back into Tampa Union Station.

+Gary was also the location of TN Tower, an interlocking tower built to govern the crossing of the Tampa Northern and Atlantic Coast Line mainlines.
+It was the last interlocking tower standing in Florida at the time of its demolition in February 2019.

+The Gary School

+On July 27, 1904, trustees for the "new Gary school district" met and decided to build a school.
+It was to be a two-story structure measuring 26 by 50 feet and projected to cost $600.
+The Gary School was opened in 1910 at 3610 10th Avenue.
+The building was recognized by the City of Tampa as an historical landmark in 2005, but years of neglect would soon take a toll on the school.
+It was sold to a developer with plans to renovate it into a sports facility.
+Part of the roof and one wall collapsed in July 2008, forcing the demolition of the rest of the structure in September of that year.

 Industrial Development

-Gary started having industrial development by now nearly in Ybor City, Gary did have several cigar factories.
+Gary's early industrial development, like nearby Ybor City, included several cigar factories.
 The Tierra del Lago Cigar Co. was originally at 1908 N 36th St. and remained there until 1919.
 The cigar company then moved to the corner of 18th Street and Pansy Avenue (between 21st and 22nd Avenues), where it remained until late 1926.
 The building still stands on the corner of Ninth Avenue and 36th Street and is used by the True Love Missionary Baptist Church.

 Large firms that would eventually call Ybor City home also operated in Gary.
 The Arguelles & Co. firm worked out of a building at Third Avenue and 31st Street; J.D.
 Greenless had a factory on Eighth Avenue between 36th and 37th Streets; and A. Ramirez & Co. operated a factory on 35th Street.

-Growth in Gary was quick, and the need for government services was met almost as quickly.
-On July 27, 1904, trustees for the "new Gary school district" met and decided to build a school.
-It was to be a two-story 26- by 50-foot structure, projected to cost $600.
-The Gary School survived for 101 years, from 1910 to 2011, at 3610 10th Ave. before neglect and decay finally took their toll.
-Part of the roof and one wall collapsed, forcing the demolition of the rest of the structure.